AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/DevOps practice/Run Cloud Assistant commands as a regular user.md

 ## Run Cloud Assistant commands on Windows instances as a regular user

 To run Cloud Assistant commands on Windows instances, you must provide the username and password.
 For data security, you must host your logon password in Operation Orchestration Service \(OOS\) and perform encryption by using Key Management Service \(KMS\).
-For more information, see [Introduction to OOS](https://www.alibabacloud.com/help/doc-detail/120556.htm)and [What is Key Management Service?](/intl.en-US/Product Introduction/What is Key Management Service?.md)
+For more information, see [Introduction to OOS](https://www.alibabacloud.com/help/doc-detail/120556.htm) and [What is Key Management Service?](/intl.en-US/Product Introduction/What is Key Management Service?.md)

 You can perform the following operations to limit a RAM user from running Cloud Assistant commands as the root or system user.